GoogleCloudPlatform/functions-framework-dotnet/docs/examples.md

 > command to deploy SimpleHttpFunction would be:
 >
 > ```sh
-> gcloud functions deploy simple-http --runtime dotnet3 --trigger-http --allow-unauthenticated --entry-point Google.Cloud.Functions.Examples.SimpleHttpFunction.Function
+> gcloud functions deploy simple-http --runtime dotnet3 --trigger-http --allow-unauthenticated --entry-point OpenFunction.Examples.SimpleHttpFunction.Function
 > ```

 Where environment variables are used in the command line (e.g. `$GCS_BUCKET_NAME`)